-13. Gypsy and Traveller DPD (GTDPD)
+14. Gypsy and Traveller DPD (GTDPD)

-The site was agreed through the "Issues and Options 2 Consultation July 2009" as an appropriate site option for consultation.
-The Council has recently determined through revisions to the Local Development Scheme that Gypsy and Traveller issues will now be addressed in the emerging single Local Plan
+The site was rejected through the "Issues and Options 2 Consultation July 2009" as an appropriate site option for consultation.
+The Council has recently determined through revisions to the Local Development Scheme that Gypsy and Traveller issues will now be addressed in the emerging single Local Plan review rather than a stand alone DPD.
+An Issues and Options Report Public Consultation runs from 12 July to 28 September 2012 and will take forward the work that has already been done in assessing potential sites.
+It is anticipated that the new Plan will not be adopted until at least the end of 2015.

-- 14. The Council's Gypsy and Traveller Community Strategy 2010-2013 recognises Gypsies and Travellers as the largest ethnic minority in the district (around 1% of the population).
-It sets out the Council's responsibilities to eliminate discrimination and promote good community relations. - 15.
+- 15. The Council's Gypsy and Traveller Community Strategy 2010-2013 recognises Gypsies and Travellers as the largest ethnic minority in the district (around 1% of the population).
+It sets out the Council's responsibilities to eliminate discrimination and promote good community relations. - 16.
 Circular 11/95 (The Use of Conditions in Planning Permissions) advises that planning conditions should be necessary, relevant to planning, relevant to the development to be permitted, enforceable, precise and reasonable in all other respects.
 It also states that a second temporary permission should not normally be granted.
 A trial period should be set that is sufficiently long for it to be clear by the end of the first permission whether permanent permission or a refusal is the right answer.
-Usually a second temporary permission will only be justified where highway or redevelopment proposals have been postponed, or in cases of hardship where temporary instead of personal permission has been granted for a change of use. - 16.
+Usually a second temporary permission will only be justified where highway or redevelopment proposals have been postponed, or in cases of hardship where temporary instead of personal permission has been granted for a change of use. - 17.
 The Willingham Parish Plan (October 2008) does not raise issues that relate specifically to traveller sites.

-Consultations by South Cambridgeshire District Council as Local Planning Authority
+Consultation by South Cambridgeshire District Council as Local Planning Authority